|Nutritional Guidelines (per serving)|

 Eggnog is a holiday classic and it is a favorite party drink when the Christmas season rolls around each year.
 While there are many ways to make eggnog, few recipes are as traditional as this one which features brandy and fresh eggs.

-A made-from-scratch eggnog is far superior to any ready-to-drink, just-add-booze options you can buy at the supermarket.
+Made-from-scratch eggnog is far superior to any ready-to-drink, just-add-booze options you can buy at the supermarket.
 It is also easier than many people have been led to believe.
-If you know how to beat eggs and have a basic stock of kitchen essentials, you can make a great eggnog.
+If you know how to beat eggs and have a basic stock of kitchen essentials, you can make great eggnog.

 This is a perfect recipe for larger parties and it is one that has been enjoyed by revelers for centuries.
 Though it does require a bit of patience and time (no more than those baked goodies you whip up), it is well worth the effort and sure to be a crowd-pleaser.

 Beat the egg yolks, 1/4 cup of the sugar, salt, vanilla, and nutmeg (if using) together until it is very thick and has a light yellow color.